arangodb/kube-arangodb/docs/platform/rbac/policies.md

 ## Roles

-A role defines an inline scope policy.
-The scope constrains what the role grants when evaluated.
+A role is a named container that groups one or more policies.
+A role does not define a scope of its own - the scope boundary is set per user-role assignment (see `ArangoPermissionRoleUserBinding` and tokens below).

 ### Structure

-A role contains:
-- `scope` - Required inline policy that is always evaluated with the role
+A role contains only a `deployment` reference and an optional `description`.

 Roles do not directly reference named policies.
 To attach a policy to a role, use an `ArangoPermissionPolicyRoleBinding` (see below).